smart-data-models/dataModel.VerifiableCredentials/NaturalPerson/doc/spec_FR.md

           description: Property.
 Defines the first and the family name(s) of the credential subject at the time of their birth
           type: string
         personalIdentifier:
-          description: Defines the unique national identifier of the credential subject (constructed by the sending Member State in accordance with the technical specifications for the purposes of cross-border identification and which is as persistent as possible in time)
+          description: Property.
+Defines the unique national identifier of the credential subject (constructed by the sending Member State in accordance with the technical specifications for the purposes of cross-border identification and which is as persistent as possible in time)
           type: string
         placeOfBirth:
           description: Property.
 Defines the place where the credential subjectis born